Tax warning for separating spouses

-At Brachers, we are commited to delivering alternative dispute resolutions and helping provide families with the best chance of maintaining respectful relationships following a marital breakdown.
+At Brachers, we are committed to delivering alternative dispute resolutions and helping provide families with the best chance of maintaining respectful relationships following a marital breakdown.

 As a team of dedicated collaborative lawyers we understand how complex separation can be and that divorce through the courts isn’t always the first choice.
 Sometimes an alternative route can provide the best path for you, your family and your future.